 You find out that your man has been cheating on you.
 The pain and heartbreak are unbearable.
 How could he have betrayed you like this?
 How could he throw everything we’ve built together away?
 Recovering from the suffering caused by infidelity is not easy, and in fact, many couples do not recover.
 So is it automatically over if your spouse is unfaithful?
 Not necessarily.
 Many marriages and relationships recover from an affair and their union comes out on the other side stronger than ever.
 The clincher is that BOTH parties want to actively make it work and put in place measures to make changes and repair the bonds of trust that were broken by the partner’s indiscretion.

-Can a Relationship be Saved Once Cheating Has Occurred?
+Saving a Relationship Once Cheating Has Occurred

 If there are no other issues in the relationship, and the cheater and the victim know that repairing the relationship is a marathon, not a sprint, then their relationship is salvageable.

 Steps to Take After Infidelity to Save Your Relationship

 Don’t immediately think that the relationship is doomed.
 When you first find out your partner is cheating or has cheated, you may think that everything is over.
 After all, how can you move on from this?
 How can you go back to the trust you had before the affair?
 The anger, the hurt, the betrayal all make it impossible to see clearly, but once the storm of emotions that’s raging inside settles and reality sinks in, it is the time to put steps in place and take action to repair the broken trust, open the lines of communication, and have faith that a new bond will emerge stronger than ever.
 Many couples recover from adultery and infidelity and although it takes a lot of work from both parties and doesn’t happen overnight, it IS possible to emerge as a solid couple and rebuild the trust that was severed by the affair.